The Clerk (A Misunderstood Product Owner Stance)

 With the many Product Owners and Product Managers we have trained and coached in their daily practice, we’ve observed the following patterns in Product Owners that we would classify as Clerks:

-- Other associated behaviors with the Clerk type of Product Owner are: acting as a go-between (carrier pigeon) between the Development Team and the stakeholders, not taking any decisions eventually being a demotivator for everyone, no ability to say no, trying to please everybody, being a micromanager, distributing tasks amongst team-members, managing via spreadsheets, being a people utilizer, reducing effort estimates by the Development Team, maximizing output and being a team coordinator.
+- Other associated behaviors with the Clerk type of Product Owner are: acting as a go-between (carrier pigeon) between the Developers and the stakeholders, not taking any decisions eventually being a demotivator for everyone, no ability to say no, trying to please everybody, being a micromanager, distributing tasks amongst team members, managing via spreadsheets, being a people utilizer, reducing effort estimates by the Developers, maximizing output and being a team coordinator.

 The results/effects of acting like a Clerk